 What is automated process flow?

 An automated process flow involves the use of software to execute a predefined sequence of activities without the need for manual human intervention.
-When businesses adopt automated processes, the workflow is accomplished more quickly and consistently, reducing errors and freeing up staff resources to focus on more strategic and creative work.
+When businesses adopt automated processes, the workflow is accomplished more quickly and consistently, reducing errors and freeing up staff to focus on more strategic and creative work.